ht3aa/only-one-active-toggle-filament/README.md

 ![OnlyOneActiveToggle](content/plugins/images/toggle.png)

-A Filament plugin that provides a toggle field that ensures only one toggle is active at a time within a repeater.
+A Filament plugin that provides a toggle field that ensures only one toggle is active at a time within a repeater without any server side request (only using alpine.js).

 ## Installation